apache/spark/docs/sql-migration-guide-upgrade.md

     - the JDBC options `lowerBound` and `upperBound` are converted to TimestampType/DateType values in the same way as casting strings to TimestampType/DateType values.
 The conversion is based on Proleptic Gregorian calendar, and time zone defined by the SQL config `spark.sql.session.timeZone`.
 In Spark version 2.4 and earlier, the conversion is based on the hybrid calendar (Julian + Gregorian) and on default system time zone.

   - In Spark version 2.4 and earlier, invalid time zone ids are silently ignored and replaced by GMT time zone, for example, in the from_utc_timestamp function.
 Since Spark 3.0, such time zone ids are rejected, and Spark throws `java.time.DateTimeException`.

+  - In Spark version 2.4 and earlier, the `current_timestamp` function returns a timestamp with millisecond resolution only.
+Since Spark 3.0, the function can return the result with microsecond resolution if the underlying clock available on the system offers such resolution.

 ## Upgrading From Spark SQL 2.3 to 2.4